Indianapolis 500 traditions: The Snake Pit

 In 1980, a fatality occurred in the area after a Jeep flipped over.
-Around that time, track management decided to take deliberate steps to curtail the revelry, and make the infield more "family-friendly."
+Around that time, track management decided to take deliberate steps to curtail the revelry, and make the infield more "family-friendly".
 For the 1981 race, bleachers were erected in the turn one infield.
 In addition, capital improvements that included the new Gasoline Alley, a place for competitors to park motor homes, new support buildings, new restroom buildings, media parking lots, and other changes to the site, gradually and deliberately scaled back the size of the area.
 As a result, by the late 1980s, the patrons migrated to the infield of turn four, and the less-intense Snake Pit II emerged.

 By the 1990s, the intensity of the rowdiness had dropped substantially, due largely to third-generation management at the Speedway (Tony George) and beefed up law enforcement.
 By the end of the 20th century, it almost disappeared completely.

 The turn four infield was razed in 1999 to make room for the infield road course.
 The race day party scene migrated again, this time to its current location, the turn three infield.
 The Snake Pit eventually became more of a festive party zone.
 Later, the original turn one location was also razed to make room for road course modifications, a section sometimes referred to as the "Snake Pit" section.
 In 2010, the turn three infield was officially named the [New] Snake Pit, and began to be organized and officially marketed by management.
 On race day, a concert stage is erected, and popular music acts, and DJ's perform to entertain the infield crowd in a controlled and festive environment.
 While rock music typically headlines the Carb Day concert, and country music headlines the Legends Day concert, EDM is featured at the Snake Pit.
-In the mid-2010s, the revelry in the Snake Pit has somewhat re-intensified, however, not to the levels witnessed in the 1970s and early 1980s.
-However, the future of the Snake Pit is in doubt; during the 2019 NASCAR weekend, the track announced that a two-fifths mile (322m) dirt oval in that section used during the NASCAR weekend for the Bryan Clauson Classic will become permanent.
-In addition, because of the discontinuation of the Indiana State Fairgrounds for motorsport, other races may be moved to the Speedway's dirt track.
+By the late-2010s, the revelry in the Snake Pit had somewhat re-intensified, however, not to the levels witnessed in the 1970s.